JackC250112/Case-Cracker/README.md

 # Case Cracker
-A random player pack-opening game by Jack.
+A random player pack-opening game by Jack Colangelo.